androidovshchik/flutter_kiosk/README.md

 A Flutter plugin for kiosk mode in Android

-Scan qr code to install example as device owner:
+Scan qr code to install example app as device owner:

 <img width="300" src="qr-code.gif"/>